What Regulation Feels Like in Your Body: A Phenomenological Exploration of Embodied Experience

 contact - meeting and moving with ourselves and each other, exactly as we are

-Phenomenology helps you land in the truth of your lived experience:
+Bringing our attention to your lived (moving, feeling, sensing) bodily experience helps you land in the truth of your lived experience:

 And from here, meaningful change can unfold.